Daniel D’Oca

 Daniel D’Oca is Associate Professor in Practice of Urban Planning at the Harvard University Graduate School of Design.

-Daniel is an urban planner.
-He is principal and co-founder of the New York-based architecture, urban design, and planning firm Interboro Partners.
-At Harvard, Daniel coordinates the second-semester core urban planning studio and leads interdisciplinary, client-based option studios on a range of topics, including reparations, fair housing, refugee resettlement, indigenous land use and land rights, and other equity-based issues.
+Daniel is also principal and co-founder of the New York-based urban design and planning firm Interboro Partners, where he leads plans at a variety of scales, park and open space projects, and community engagement campaigns, which deploy creative and fun engagement materials (including interactive models, games, graphic novels, pop-up furniture, and even an ice cream truck), to help reach audiences that might not otherwise participate in conventional planning and design processes.
+With Interboro, Daniel has also curated a number of exhibitions, and has written extensively about urbanization in the US.
+Interboro’s book The Arsenal of Exclusion & Inclusion–now in its second edition–was published in 2017.
 With Interboro, Daniel has won many awards for Interboro’s participatory, place-based projects, including the MoMA PS1 Young Architects Program, the Architectural League’s Emerging Voices Award, and the New Practices Award from the AIA.
 Most recently, Interboro’s Campau/Davison/Banglatown Neighborhood Framework Plan in Detroit won both a Regional and Urban Design Award from the American Institute of Architects and a Gold Achievement Award from the American Planning Association.
-A second edition of Interboro’s book The Arsenal of Exclusion & Inclusion—first published in 2017—will be available in late 2020.

 Publications